Comcast/php-legal-licenses/CONTRIBUTING.md

 # How to Contribute

-Thank you for considering helping out!
+Thank you for helping out!

 We love to see contributions to the project and have tried to make it easy to do so.
 If you would like to contribute code to this project you can do so through GitHub by forking the repository and sending a pull request.

+You can also contribute to the project by reporting bugs and requesting new features!
+Submit a new Issue from the `Issues` menu and follow the Issue Template for Bugs or Feature Requests.

 ## Pull Requests
 -------------